ASA Mental Health Section

 Other committees shall be appointed by the Chair with the approval of Council on an ad hoc basis.
 The tenure of an ad hoc committee shall be determined by Council at the time it is constituted.
 The Chair of the ad hoc committee shall have voice but no vote at Council meetings.

-The Section will consider three awards each year: The Leonard I. Pearlin Award for Distinguished Scholarly Contributions for the Sociological Study of Mental Health, the Best Publication of the Year award, and the Dissertation Award.
-Each award may be, but need not, be awarded each year.
-For the Best Publication Award, books, published articles, and book chapters that have appeared in print within a two-year period prior to the annual meeting will be considered.
+Section Awards: The Section will consider four awards each year: The Leonard I. Pearlin Award for Distinguished Scholarly Contributions for the Sociological Study of Mental Health, the Best Publication of the Year award, the Dissertation Award, and the Annual Graduate Student Paper Award.
+Each award may, but need not, be awarded each year.
+In addition, the Section will consider the Best Book Award every three years.
+For the Best Publication Award, published articles and book chapters that have appeared in print within a two-year period prior to the annual meeting will be considered.
 For the Dissertation Award, dissertations defended within the two academic years prior to the annual meeting will be considered.
+For the Annual Graduate Student Paper Award, papers completed or published within the two academic years prior to the annual meeting will be considered.
+Papers authored by more than one student are acceptable, but papers coauthored with faculty are not eligible.
+For the Best Book Award, books published in the prior three years will be considered.
 Awards will be presented at the annual business meeting or reception.

-Proposed changes in these by-laws must first be discussed at an annual business meeting of the Section, then approved by a majority of the Council, and finally approved by a majority of the Section members through a formal vote carried out in cooperation with the American Sociological Association.
+By-law Changes: Proposed changes in these by-laws must first be discussed at an annual business meeting of the Section, then approved by a majority of the Council, and finally approved by a majority of the Section members through a formal vote carried out in cooperation with the American Sociological Association. -

 Section Officers